[layerslider id="1"]

 About Us

-Uganda is located in East-Africa and has about 47 million citizens of which 50% is below the age of 20 years and one third earns less than $1 a day.
-Up until today education can’t be taken for granted, especially for girls and women.
+Uganda is located in East-Africa and has about 46 million citizens of which 51% is below the age of 18 years and one third earns less than $1 a day.

 Personal Development